 You can configure the token provider for PingAccess.
-The supported token providers are PingFederate, PingOne, and common providers using the OpenID Connect (OIDC) protocol.
+The supported token providers are PingFederate, PingOne, PingOne Advanced Identity Cloud or PingAM, and common providers that use the OpenID Connect (OIDC) protocol.

-To configure PingFederate as the token provider for PingAccess:
+Learn more about configuring PingFederate as the token provider for PingAccess in: